-Foundations for Research Computing is a growing collaborative network of students, faculty, leadership, and staff.
-Spanning multiple schools, departments, and central University administrative units, the Foundations team includes teachers, researchers, event planners, communicators, strategists, technology developers, and librarians, all assembled into four committees.
+Foundations for Research Computing is a collaborative network of students, faculty, leadership, and staff.
+Spanning multiple schools, departments, and central University administrative units, the Foundations team includes teachers, researchers, event planners, communicators, strategists, technology developers, and librarians.
 Please get to know us below!

 Wei Yin is the Research Support & Data Services Librarian at Columbia University Libraries.
 She provides campus-wide one-on-one research consultations related to data wrangling and statistical analysis in Excel, R, Stata, and SPSS, leads library-based Stata workshops, and coordinates R open-labs for the team of Research Data Services at Columbia University Libraries.
 She also manages Columbia University Numeric Data Collection.